beeware/briefcase/docs/reference/platforms/android/gradle.rst

 Android allows for some customization of the colors used by your app:

-* ``base_theme`` is used to set the base Android theme.
+* :attr:`base_theme` is used to set the base Android theme.
-* ``accent_color`` is used as a subtle highlight throughout your app to call attention to key elements.
+* :attr:`accent_color` is used as a subtle highlight throughout your app to call attention to key elements.
 It's used on things like form labels and inputs.
-* ``primary_color`` is the main branding color of the app and is used to color the app bar in the main window.
+* :attr:`primary_color` is the main branding color of the app and is used to color the app bar in the main window.
-* ``primary_color_dark`` is used alongside the primary color to color the status bar at the top of the screen.
+* :attr:`primary_color_dark` is used alongside the primary color to color the status bar at the top of the screen.
-* ``splash_background_color`` is the color of the splash background that displays while an app is loading.
+* :attr:`splash_background_color` is the color of the splash background that displays while an app is loading.

 Additional options
 ==================